MHD.HL6 0358md 0358st T358

 · Features:

-o A headless body sitting on the ground.
+o A headless body sitting on the ground (not cross-legged, but “kneeling”).

 · Do not confuse this with the visually similar “half-kneeling legs” / HKL.

-· This is not a very common glyph – There are only 10 hits on MHD for “blcodes contains HL6” (2022-10-27).
+· This is not a very common glyph – There are only 10 hits on MHD for “blcodes contains HL6” (2022-10-27, 2026-03-15).
 Accompanying it are (the “floppy-pear” variant of) HUL, K’IN, ya, hi.
-Apparently, these last two are considered the initial and final phonetic complements of the logogram.
+Formerly, these last two were considered to be the initial and final phonetic complements of the logogram YAH.
+The MMM-consensus (in 2022) was that it is read YAH – TIK Stela 31 C3 was considered to have initial and final phonetic complements ya and hi.

-· In TIK Stela 31 C3 it’s verbal (i.e. contributing significantly to the meaning of the narrative) whereas in the Denver-Brussels Panel it’s a toponym (i.e. noun-based, not contributing the “injure” meaning to the narrative – at most “Injure K’ina”?).
-Or perhaps it is a different glyph with K’IN?
+· In TIK Stela 31 C3 it’s verbal (i.e., contributing significantly to the meaning of the narrative) whereas in the Denver-Brussels Panel it’s a toponym (i.e., noun-based, not contributing the “injure” meaning to the narrative – at most “Injure K’ina”?).
+Or perhaps it’s a different glyph when combined with K’IN?